victorjonsson/jQuery-Form-Validator/README.md

     badAlphaNumeric : 'The answer you gave must contain only alphanumeric characters ',
     badAlphaNumericExtra: ' and ',
-    wrongFileSize : 'The file you are trying to upload is too large', wrongFileType : 'The file you are trying to upload is of wrong type' };
+    wrongFileSize : 'The file you are trying to upload is too large', wrongFileType : 'The file you are trying to upload is of wrong type', groupCheckedTooFewStart : 'Please choose at least ', groupCheckedTooManyStart : 'Please choose a maximum of ', groupCheckedRangeStart : 'Please choose between ',
+    groupCheckedEnd : ' item(s)',

+    _dummy--last-item-no-comma : 0

+};
 ```